Liturgical Music week-to-week during COVID-19

 - The Solemn Vespers and Mass of Installation of our new ordinary, The Most Reverend Steven J. Raica, were recorded and televised by EWTN.
 You may view these at the links above.
 Don’t miss the welcome page assembled by the Diocese.
 Welcome to Birmingham, Your Excellency!

-- If you are interested in viewing these archived livestream Masses, they are available on the Diocesan Discipleship & Mission YouTube channel or at the links for each day above.
+- If you are interested in viewing livestreamed Masses from Holy Week, they are available on the Diocesan Discipleship & Mission YouTube channel or at the links for each day below.

 In the “Sacred Music” section you can learn about the following sub-topics (also accessible through the menus):